fadc80/heroes-gauge-e2e/README.md

 In this repository you're going to find two folders:

 * heroes - Tour of Heroes
-* gauge - Gauge Test Project
+* gauge - Gauge Project

-Start running the E2E tests provided by the Gauge Test Project using the instructions below, then visit our [wiki][4] to learn how it works.
+Start running the E2E tests provided by the Gauge Project (see instructions below), then visit our [wiki][4] to learn how it works.

 ### Requirements